-To satisfy the residence requirement, Ed.D. candidates must have approval both prior to beginning the residency and after its completion.
+To satisfy the residency requirement, Ed.D. students must have approval both prior to beginning the residency and after its completion.
 Prior to beginning the residency, an Ed.D Residency Requirement Plan form must be completed.
 Students must have the Ed.D.
-Residency Requirement Plan approved by their advisors and the Associate Dean for Academic Programs.
-In the case of cohort programs, students should have their plans approved by their department and the Associate Dean.
+Residency Requirement Plan approved by their advisor, department, and the Associate Dean for Academic Programs.
 The plan should include: